 Essentially, any high-volume, business-rules-driven, repeatable process qualifies for automation.

 RPA systems are capable of mimicking many–if not most–user actions.
 They log into applications, move files and folders, copy and paste data, fill in forms, extract structured and semi-structured data from documents, scrape browsers, and more.
 RPA is also non-intrusive in nature, helping cut through the complexity of legacy systems, which are difficult and costly to replace.

 Government bodies can use RPA for tax calculations, revenue collection, case management, contract administration, intelligence reporting, or medical coding, among many others.
 Support services spanning HR, IT and Finance are strong candidates for automation as well: payroll, insurance enrollment and billing, claims processing or accounts payables.

 RPA is particularly valuable for government customer service functions.
 In a contact center scenario, an Attended Robot can instantly find information in the systems and automatically retrieve cases while the agent is on the phone with a customer.
-Attended bots are discreet digital assistants.
+Attended robots are discreet digital assistants.
 They work silently in the background while employees simultaneously use the workstation to do their knowledge work.